Malta Job Market in 2025-26

 Summary of Malta Job Outlook

-Malta’s job outlook for 2025–26 remains strong, with growing opportunities in key sectors such as ICT, iGaming, finance, tourism, hospitality, healthcare, construction, skilled trades, and customer support.
+Malta’s job outlook remains strong, with growing opportunities in key sectors such as ICT, iGaming, finance, tourism, hospitality, healthcare, construction, skilled trades, and customer support.
 The country’s low unemployment rate and continued economic expansion drive demand for both skilled and semi-skilled workers.

 Industries like technology, fintech, cybersecurity, engineering, nursing, hospitality, and accounting continue to attract foreign professionals due to ongoing skill shortages.
 With a stable economy, diverse job opportunities, and increasing reliance on international talent, Malta remains a promising destination for career growth and long-term employment prospects in the EU.